 A detailed plan of activity for creating a flower meadow was prepared by consultants commissioned by WBC in 1996.
 Refer to Project 2 for consultants' details.
 The 1996 report would make an excellent starting point for understanding the implications and options for the Project 1 proposal.

-1. Since the 1930s, around 97% of wildflower meadows have been lost due to the spread of intensive farming and urban development.
-As a consequence, bee populations are now under threat - Source: Daily Telegraph 05.06.2013.
+Since the 1930s, around 97% of wildflower meadows have been lost due to the spread of intensive farming and urban development. - Source: Daily Telegraph 05.06.2013.